|City of Philadelphia Office of Human Resources|

 14. PROBATIONARY PERIOD

-14.013 - VOLUNTARY DEMOTION FROM THE FIRE SERVICE PARAMEDIC CLASS TO THE FIREFIGHTER CLASS.
-Employees who have not had previous status in the class of Firefighter who demote voluntarily from the class of Fire Service Paramedic II to the class of Firefighter shall be subject to a probationary period of six (6) months.
+14.014 - VOLUNTARY DEMOTION FROM THE FIRE SERVICE PARAMEDIC OR EMERGENCY MEDICAL TECHNICIAN CLASS TO THE FIREFIGHTER CLASS.
+Employees who have not had previous status in the class of Firefighter who demote voluntarily from the classes of Emergency Medical Technician or Fire Service Paramedic to the class of Firefighter shall be subject to a probationary period of six (6) months.

 14.02 - REINSTATEMENTS.
 Any permanent or probationary employee who is reinstated within one year of the date of his resignation shall serve a probationary period of six (6) months.